 Fire hydrant systems must be maintained in an operative condition at all times and are repaired where defective.
 Additions, repairs, alterations and servicing must comply with approved standards.

-Hydrants located at higher elevations, such as ski resorts, Suncrest, Emigration Canyon, etc. require that the company installing the hydrant provides a marker pole.
+Hydrants located at higher elevations, such as ski resorts and canyon communities require a marker pole to be installed adjacent to the hydrant.
 In areas where hydrants are susceptible to vehicle damage, protective metal bollards are required to be installed.

 Help the fire department by noticing the condition of the fire hydrants in your area.
 Damaged hydrants need to be repaired as soon as possible.
 If the hydrant is leaking or damaged, please call your local water company.